 Fonds National de la Recherche Scientifique (F.N.R.S.)

-The F.N.R.S. offers various postdoctoral research grants to researchers and professors of the Wallonia-Brussels Community.
-Applications for grants for research abroad for a maximum of twelve months must be submitted by March 1st of the preceding academic year.
+The F.N.R.S. offers various postdoctoral research grants to researchers and professors of the Belgian French-speaking Community.
+Applications for grants for research abroad for a maximum of twelve months must be submitted by February 1st of the preceding academic year.
 F.N.R.S. also offers grants for scientific conferences in the U.S. Requests must be submitted at least three months before the date of the conference.
 Finally, grants are available for scientific training abroad (maximum two months).
 Requests must be submitted at least three months in advance.
-For more details please contact:

 Fonds voor Wetenschappelijk Onderzoek (F.W.O.)